St. Regis is one of the most highly-respected hotel brands in the world.

 The property also includes a Bentley house car service where you can get first-come, first-served complimentary drop-offs within a 10-block radius of the hotel.
 You’ll also enjoy a full gym open 24/7, a steam room, a salon, and a business center.

 Room rates can vary wildly, but you’ll most likely shell out at least $850 per night at the finest hotel in New York.
-However, you can redeem 85,000 Marriott Bonvoy points per night for standard dates, 70,000 points per night for off-peak dates, and 100,000 points per night for peak dates.
+Or you can redeem 70,000-100,000 Marriott Bonvoy points per night on average.

 The St. Regis Changsha is a luxury hotel that you just can’t ignore.
 The property boasts all of the amenities you’d expect with a St. Regis property but none of the exorbitant prices.